shimataro/cazary/FOR_DEVELOPERS.md

 * `cazary-legacy.min.js`
 * `themes/flat/style.css`

-`src/translation.yaml` is also generated, but this can be removed.
+`src/_.json` is also generated, but this can be removed because it's a temporary file.

 ---